Starlink Installation

 Working out a good way to install the Starlink took quite a bit of thinking and time.
 The dish and router were very easy, with the cabling being the time consuming part.
 This included learning how to make the connections to the cable.

-The design requirement for this installation is; it should be quicker to setup the Starlink, than it takes to make a cup of coffee.
+The design requirement for this installation is; it should be quicker to setup the Starlink, quicker than it takes to make a cup of coffee.
 This allows the coffee to be enjoyed while checking email and surfing the Internet.

 The Dish